intentjs/docs/docs/guards.md

 }
 ```

-When you crearte a new guard, you extend the `IntentGuard` class and implement the method `guard`.
+When you crearte a new guard, you extend the `HttpGuard` class and implement the method `guard`.
 Whenever a new request comes in, the `guard` method runs
 and depending on it's return value (`true` or `false`), it passes or fails the guard respectively.

 Inside the `guard` method, you get access to only 1 arguments, ie `ExecutionContext`, you can read more about it [here](./execution-context.md).